 Longtermism, if true, is of enormous and revolutionary practical importance.
 It therefore deserves careful scrutiny.
-I hope to have shown, on the one hand, that even within the most hospitable normative frameworks (like total hedonistic utilitarianism) the case for longtermism is not trivial, but on the other hand, that it has reasonable prospects of surviving an important and under-explored challenge.
+I hope to have shown, on the one hand, that even within the most hospitable normative frameworks (like total utilitarianism) the case for long-termism is not trivial, but on the other hand, that it has reasonable prospects of surviving an important and under-explored challenge.

-$^{^{32}}$ For discussion of a potential challenge to longtermism that arises in the context of imprecise probabilist epistemology and decision theory, see Mogensen (ms).
+&lt;sup>34For discussion of a potential challenge to longtermism that arises in the context of imprecise probabilist epistemology and decision theory, see Mogensen (forthcoming).